UBC-CIC/call-center-historical-audio-processing/docs/backend-README.md

 ```
 NOTE: If using region us-east-1, remove the entire `--create-bucket-configuration LocationConstraint=<YOUR-REGION> --region <YOUR-REGION>`section

-2) Run the following SAM commands in this subdirectory (i.e `ecomm911-virtual-assistant/historical-audio-processing-backend`)
+2) Clone the repo into your local directory if you haven't already, then run the following SAM commands in this
-   to build and package the application onto the created S3 bucket in the first step:
+   subdirectory (i.e `./backend`) to build and package the application onto the created S3 bucket in the first step:
 ```
 sam build
 ```